ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 ### NAT Additions

 A new member in the Nomination Assessment has risen!
 Please welcome [Scotty](https://osu.ppy.sh/users/11085809) to the team!
-After around one and a half year as a Beatmap Nominator, he will now help the current osu!mania NAT with the Beatmap Nominator evaluations and make sure that the constant flow of new members recently will not break up.
+After around one and half a year as a Beatmap Nominator, he will now help the current osu!mania NAT with the Beatmap Nominator evaluations and make sure that the recent flow of new members will not break up.
 Welcome aboard Scotty!

 ## <a id="mappers-showcase"></a>Mappers' Showcase